psf/fundable-packaging-improvements/FUNDABLES.md

 ### Improve user experience of packaging

-User experience research and UX and development implementation work would [make it easier for packagers to create configuration files](https://github.com/pypa/packaging-problems/issues/1).
+User experience research, and UX and development implementation work, would [make it easier for packagers to create configuration files](https://github.com/pypa/packaging-problems/issues/1).
 We aim to use the UX research work from [improvements in pip's user